STD Testing Online: How to Get Tested Privately in 2026

 Why Get Tested for STDs?

-Sexually transmitted infections are far more common than most people realize.
-According to the CDC, approximately 26 million new STI infections occur each year in the United States alone, with nearly 68 million total prevalent infections at any given time.
-That means roughly 1 in 5 Americans is currently living with a sexually transmitted infection.
+The numbers show why routine screening matters.
+According to CDC surveillance data, approximately 26 million new STI infections occur each year in the United States, with an estimated 67.6 million total prevalent infections at any given time.
+That means roughly 1 in 5 Americans is currently living with a sexually transmitted infection — most of them without knowing it.

-Early detection changes everything.
-Most common STDs are completely curable with a simple course of antibiotics when caught early.
-Even those that cannot be cured, like HIV and herpes, can be effectively managed with modern medications — allowing people to live full, healthy lives and dramatically reducing the risk of transmission.
+Early detection changes the outcome entirely.
+Most common STDs are completely curable with a short course of antibiotics when caught early.
+Even those that cannot be cured, like HIV and herpes, can be effectively managed with modern medications — allowing people to live full, healthy lives and dramatically reducing the risk of transmission to partners.

 Key fact: The CDC recommends that all sexually active adults get tested for STDs at least once a year.
-If you have multiple partners or other risk factors, testing every 3 to 6 months is advised.
-Yet fewer than 30% of Americans follow these guidelines, often because of embarrassment, cost, or not knowing where to get tested.
+If you have multiple partners, the recommendation increases to every 3 to 6 months.
+Yet fewer than 30% of Americans follow these guidelines — often because of embarrassment, cost concerns, or simply not knowing where to go.
+Online testing has removed nearly all of these barriers — you can order lab tests without a doctor and get results in days.

 How Online STD Testing Works